-As mentioned earlier, you can draw up a list of companies with same business size and costs, to get salaries which are comparable, while checking with trade associations in your specific geographic region for guidelines on employee compensation and benefits.
+As mentioned earlier, you can draw up a list of companies with the same business size and costs, to get comparable salaries, while checking with trade associations in your specific geographic region for guidelines on employee compensation and benefits.
 The latter task will give you clear specifics and numbers while the former will give you a broad view of what can be done.

 - Periodic Withdrawal

-You can set up an auto withdrawal on your business expenses account to automatically debit a certain amount and credit it to your personal account.
-This is how to set up periodic withdrawal for your salary as a business owner.
+You can set up an auto withdrawal on your business expenses account to automatically debit a certain amount and credit it to your account.
+This is how to set up periodic withdrawals for your payment as an entrepreneur.

-This method is of course possible after you have already set up a percentage of the business expenses as your own salary.
-This is will ensure timely credit of you salary as a business owner into your personal account.
+This method is of course possible after you have already set up a percentage of the business expenses as your payment.
+This will ensure timely credit of your salary as an entrepreneur into your account.

 More Methods To Set Your Salary

 Both the above methods do not take into account the extra work and proportionate risk you will be taking on as a budding entrepreneur.
-Some business owners give in to instant gratification and increase their own salaries by 3 to 5 per cent to offset the work and risk they are taking on as a surplus.
+Some entrepreneurs give in to instant gratification and increase their salaries by 3 to 5 percent to offset the work and risk they are taking on as a surplus.

-Some other business owners will take intangible compensation factors into account, such as the prospect of owning a multi-branched business in the coming few years.
+Some other entrepreneurs will take intangible compensation factors into account, such as the prospect of owning a multi-branched business in the coming few years.

-A detailed way to bring in the above mentioned salary would be to augment (and not completely revise) your basic salary with a bonus that can be structured around the breakeven point in your business expenses and the surplus profits therein.
+A detailed way to bring in the above-mentioned salary would be to augment (and not completely revise) your basic payment with a bonus that can be structured around the breakeven point in your business expenses and the surplus profits therein.

-But while your aim may be to reach your market-worth salary rapidly, it’s a good idea to leave some profits in your business as a safety net and to fund future growth.
+But while your aim may be to reach your market-worth pay rapidly, its a good idea to leave some profits in your business as a safety net and to fund future growth.

-The Salary of a business owner is entirely contingent upon the growth potential of the business.
-If you are sure of growth of the said enterprise you are better off investing in the business and waiting out a slow market period to emerge a market leader according to the reach of your business.
+The Salary of an entrepreneur is entirely contingent upon the growth potential of the business.
+If you are sure of the growth of the said enterprise you are better off investing in the business and waiting out a slow market period to emerge as a market leader according to the reach of your business.

 20 Tax saving tips for a business owner